My chronic pain recovery story

 The Start - RSI

 I experienced chronic pain for over 25 years.
 Even as a teenager I remember getting knee pain that was explained as "growing pains" and writers cramp during my GCSE's.
 Then IBS in my early 20's.
 All these symptoms had no real physical cause and dissappeared.
 However, when I was 25 years old I developed pains in my wrist whilst using the computer mouse.
 Over the course of a few weeks, it spread into both wrists.
 It then spread up both arms, upper back and neck, leaving me completely unable to use a computer without pain after a few months.
 I was diagnosed with RSI - Repetitive Strain Injury and could only return to work using dictation software.
-I was devastated and was told it was permanent nerve damage.
+I was devastated and was told there was no cure.

 When I became a parent for the first time in my early 30's it was an extra challenge.
 Luckily my daughter was small and I gradually got stronger as she grew and found I was gradually able to do more.
 I would have to plan everything around my pain, as lifting my baby, pushing a push chair, feeding her, breast feeding, cooking etc all affected my pain.
 I even had to take on paid help to assist me a couple of days a week and we hired a cleaner.
-When my son was born (a much bigger baby!) luckily I had improved a little and could look after him without paid care.
+When my son was born (a much bigger baby!) luckily I had improved a little.
 I continued very, very slowly to improve over the years but still had times that I would have sudden flare ups out of seemingly nowhere.
 I was limited in my career as I had to find work where I was able to use dictation software and find understanding employers.
 I still experienced some kind of pain in my hands or arms during most days and had given up on ever being free of the pain.
 Instead I just learned to live with it and accept it.

 Knee Pain Kicks In!